-If you've already gone through Visual Studio sign-in, or you're using Visual Studio 2017, then learn how to connect to Azure DevOps from the Team Explorer window.
+If you're already signed in to Visual Studio or using Visual Studio 2017, connect to Azure DevOps Services.

-After you're connected, you can store or share code in free, unlimited, private, cloud-based Git repositories or Team Foundation Version Control.
-Organize and manage your work by using Agile tools for DevOps, continuous integration, and continuous delivery so your team can build often, test early, and ship faster.
+Once you're connected, you can store or share code in free, unlimited, private, cloud-based Git repositories or Team Foundation Version Control.
+Organize and manage your work with Agile tools for DevOps, continuous integration, and continuous delivery.
+Your team can build often, test early, and ship faster.

-Azure DevOps is free for up to five users with access to Basic features and for unlimited Visual Studio subscribers and Stakeholders who can access limited features.
-Learn what else you get with Azure DevOps.
-If you want, you can also use Azure DevOps with any IDE or code editor, like the following:
+Azure DevOps Services is free for up to five users with access to Basic features and for unlimited Visual Studio subscribers and Stakeholders who can access limited features.
+Learn what else you get with Azure DevOps Services.
+If you want, you can also use Azure DevOps Services with any IDE or code editor, like the following examples:

-How do I set up Visual Studio 2015 for Azure DevOps during sign in?
+How do I set up Visual Studio 2015 for Azure DevOps Services when I sign in?

 If you have a Visual Studio subscription that includes the Visual Studio IDE, get the version that's available with your subscription.